Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 To finish our proof, we need to show that the image of $U \interfin{N}$ is not bigger than the image of $\JTL{N}$.
 To show this, we use a representation-theoretic approach.
 We recall the subquotient structure for each $S^z=\pm j$ sector $\APrTL{j}$ considered as a module over the centralizer of $\centJTL$ which is isomorphic by the definition to the algebra $\EndcJTL(\Hilb_N)$.
-The centralizer obviously contains $\repgl\bigl(\JTL{N}\bigr)$, as well as the image of $U \interfin{N}$ of course, as a subalgebra.
-The opposite inclusion is not true as was shown in our second paper~\cite{GRS2} and we thus can not rest on a double-centralizing argument.
+The centralizer obviously contains $\repgl\bigl(\JTL{N}\bigr)$ and, following the previous paragraph, the image of $U \interfin{N}$ as well.
+The opposite inclusion is not true as was shown in our second paper~\cite[Sec.~5]{GRS2} and we thus can not rest on a double-centralizing argument.

 The subquotient structure can be obtained using intertwining operators respecting $\centJTL$ action.
 These are described in Thm.~\thmendoPPodd in~\cite{GRS2}.
 The only difference from the diagrams for $\JTL{N}$ in Fig.~\ref{FF-JTL-mod} is that there are additional (`long') arrows mapping a top subquotient~$\IrrTL{j}$ (having only outgoing arrows) to~$\IrrTL{k}$ in the socle (having only ingoing arrows) whenver $|j-k|\geq4$ is an even number.
 We note these long arrows are not composites of any short arrows mapping from the top to the middle level\footnote{the level consisting of all nodes having both ingoing and outgoing arrows.}, and from the middle to the socle.
 It turns out that $\interfin{N}$ generators correspond only to these short arrows and not to the long ones, and therefore there is no element from $\interfin{N}$ represented by a long arrow.
 This can be shown using a direct calculation with the fermionic expressions~\eqref{gl-stand-basis}-\eqref{sp-stand-basis}.
 Due to Lem.~\ref{lem:ssJTL-sp}, we need to analyze only the radical of $\interfin{N}$ generated by $\Egl_{0,n}$, $\Egl_{0,L}$, $\Egl_{0,L+n}$, $\Egl_{m,L}$, and $\Egl_{L+m,L}$.
 These are represented by bilinears in the Clifford algebra $\Clif{4L}$ generators.
 As was noted before, $N-2$ creation modes $\chi^{\dagger}_{p>0}$ and $\eta_{p>0}$ generate the bottom level -- the intersection of the kernels of $\F$ and $\E$ in $\Hilb_N$ -- from the vacuum state $\vac$, and also the top level from one cyclic vector $\lvac$ which is involved with $\vac$ into a Jordan cell for the Hamiltonian $H$.
 Among the Clifford algebra generators, there are two -- zero modes $\eta_0$ and $\chi^{\dagger}_0$ -- proportional to $\F$ and $\E\K^{-1}$, respectively.
 These are the only generators mapping vectors from the top level to the middle level, and from the middle to the bottom level.
 Among the generators in the radical of $\interfin{N}$, there is only one, $\Egl_{0,L}$, which is the product of the two zero modes.
 The product maps the top to the bottom but commutes with the $\JTL{N}$ action and thus maps a top subquotient $\IrrTL{j}$ only to the bottom $\IrrTL{j}$.
 All other generators of the radical are bilinears in fermions containing only one of the zero modes and they thus map only by one level down.
 Therefore, they correspond to the short arrows in the diagram in Fig.~\ref{FF-JTL-mod}.
 We conclude that the action of $U\interfin{N}$ can not correspond to long arrows connecting the top and the bottom and which are not composites of any short arrows because any element of the radical in the image of $U \interfin{N}$ is a linear combination of monomials in its generators.